Nicole1701/video-game-prediction/README.md

 ## Are Retro Game Profits in the Secondary Market Predictable?

 In 1977, Atari released the Atari 2600, a gaming console that featured not only a joystick control, but also game cartridges which allowed users to play multiple games on one system, effectively launching a new era in video games and spawning such classics as Space Invaders and Pac Man.
-By 1985, Nintendo entertainment System (NES) found it's way to the US markets and put out such hits as Super Mario Brothers and The Legend of Zelda.
+By 1985, Nintendo Entertainment System (NES) found its way to the US markets and put out such hits as Super Mario Brothers and The Legend of Zelda.

 Throughout the 1980's and 1990's, other popular consoles were put on the market, each offering their own collection of games and appealing to a variety of players and playstyles.
 Some of these games sold very well and are synonymous with the era, while others barely made a profit.